-Kingsway College School spearheaded the redevelopment of the playground at Humbertown park in Toronto.
-Their goal was to create a high-challenge and ninja-course-inspired playground.
-The new playscape encourages unstructured and unprescribed play for their own students, as well as the families who live in the neighbourhood.
+Kingsway College School spearheaded the redevelopment of the playground at Humbertown Park in Toronto.
+Their goal was to create a high-challenge, ninja-course-inspired playground.
+The new playscape, designed by Earthscape with Seferian Design, encourages unstructured and non-prescriptive play for their students, as well as the families who live in the neighbourhood.

-The playground’s main focal point are two conjoined towers that, from some vantage points, appear as mirror images of each other.
+The playground’s focal point is the connected towers that, from some vantage points, appear as mirror images of each other.
 The towers are jam-packed with interior play opportunities and options for entry and exit.
-Connected by angled ropes and stainless-steel bars, children can climb from one tower to the other at different heights and on different materials.
-The towers have climbing holds around their exteriors as well as nets, flex form webs and suspended platforms on the inside.
-The “play guts” of the tower are intended to create space for active play as well as for passive play where children can hang out and catch their breath.
+Children can climb from one tower to the other at different heights and on different materials via angled ropes and stainless steel bars.
+Accordingly, the towers have climbing holds around their exteriors and nets, flex form webs and suspended platforms on the inside.
+The “play guts” of the tower create tons of space for active play.
+Additionally, the towers provide opportunities for passive play where children can hang out and catch their breath.

-There is enormous opportunity for play at many levels of difficulty throughout the playground, creating an inclusive environment for children and adults of different ages and abilities.
+The Humbertown Park playground offers enormous opportunity for play at many levels of difficulty.
+Consequently, the design creates an inclusive environment for children and adults with different abilities and interests.